Water Quality Updates

 EPA Proposal to Limit PFAS in Drinking Water

-On March 14, 2023, EPA released a proposed National Primary Drinking Water Regulation for PFAS.
+On April 10, 2024, EPA announced the final National Primary Drinking Water Regulation (NPDWR) for six PFAS.
 Please use the links below to learn more about this topic:

 To view the American Water Works Association’s infographic on how PFAS cycle through the environment, click here.